EXHIBITION 04 MAY – 30 MAY 2018

 Please note all details are subject to change.
 Click on the link to download our RPF2018 Festival Exhibitor List and Information Pamphlet.
 View our festival programme on issuu.

-We would like to thank Walter Rothwell for opening this year’s festival with a photography talk at the Light House Media Centre.
-For their support with the Industrial Might project we would like thank Boro’ Foundry; Coombes Wood Canal Trust, Heartlands Metal Craft and Longwear Alloys.
+We would like to thank Boro’ Foundry; Coombes Wood Canal Trust, Heartlands Metal Craft and Longwear Alloys for their support with the Industrial Might project.
 Thank you to photography lecturer Nicholas Priest and Level 3 Photography students at Stratford Upon Avon College for the work experience collaboration with us.

 For their continuing support we would like to thank Ulf Fågelhammar, Mike Borg and Mattia Marchi, Reclaim Photography Sweden.
 We are also indebted to Bradley Pearce Photography; Palm Labs, Birmingham; KBM Framing Gallery, and Phoenix Web Solutions.